 From fondness of sunsets at the beach, her everlasting elegance and Irish ways, she will always be remembered and never forgotten~

 In lieu of flowers, donations may be made to CurePSP at 1216 Broadway 2nd Floor, New York, NY 10001.
 Please see below for more donation information.

-To plant a tree in memory of Mary Gaffey Wheeler, please click here.
+To plant a beautiful memorial tree in memory of Mary Gaffey Wheeler, please visit our Tree Store.

 1216 Broadway 2nd Floor, New York NY 10001